 Religious Worker: The term is defined in T.C.A. § 49-4-934(b)(2).

-Resident: A student meeting the definition of “in-state” in Tenn.
-Comp.
-R. & Regs.
-0240-02- 02-.03.

 SAT: The SAT administered by the College Board, exclusive of the essay and optional subject area battery tests.

 Satisfactory Academic Progress: Progress in a course of study in accordance with the standards and practices used for Title IV programs by the eligible postsecondary institution at which the student is currently enrolled.